Tariq Woolen’s injury has emphasized Seahawks’ improved cornerback depth

 Tyreke Smith making his move?

-The 2022 draft class — which fielded what were essentially six starters as rookies — could be further bolstered if edge player Tyreke Smith can return from a hip injury that held him out all year.
+The 2022 draft class — which fielded essentially six starters as rookies — could be further bolstered if edge player Tyreke Smith can return from a hip injury that held him out all year.

 “He’s a guy that is a very talented rusher from what he has shown, but obviously hasn’t done a lot on the practice field,’’ Hurtt said. “… He’s a very skilled guy with his hands, fluid hops and his feel, so it will be interesting to see as he continues to progress.’’